 Experience in customer service and money handling in a point-of-sale system

-Strong ability to work independently in a fast-paced environment
+Strong ability to work independently and prioritize in both a fast-paced environment and office environment

-Candidates will send a cover letter and resume to Jobs (at) thehousetheatre.com with the subject Magic Parlour Host candidate.
+Candidates will send a cover letter and resume to jobs (at) thehousetheatre.com with the subject “NAME - Audience Services Manager candidate”.

 Interested in appearing on stage at The House?
 Audition notices are posted on the Chicago Plays website and occasionally via our Facebook page, too.
 You can also submit your headshot and resume electronically to: